Julioevm/openai-text-to-speech/readme.md

 --output-file: (Optional) Specify the path to save the generated audio file.

+--format: (Optional) Specify the format of the generated audio file (default: mp3).
+Available formats are (mp3, opus, flac, and aac).

 **Note:** The input text shouldn't exceed **4096** characters.
 Split the input text into smaller chunks if necessary.

 ### Example Usages: